 What Are Solid Waste “Franchise Fees,” And Are They Assessed by The District?

-Answering the latter inquiry, and as stated elsewhere, since at least 1964, if not before, the District has outsourced solid waste disposal pursuant to the authority of NRS 318.1425 As part of its solid waste franchise, the District has always charged its solid waste collector a franchise fee for the exclusive privilege6 of providing mandatorily required7 solid waste disposal services to Incline Village parcel owners8, and after its 1995 merger into the Incline Village General Improvement District (“IVGID”), Crystal Bay parcel owners.
-Originally the fee stood at an unbelievable twenty percent (20%) of “the gross amount collected” by the collector9.
-Currently it stands at “ten percent (10%) of gross receipts generated from customers for the services rendered.”10.
+Now on to whether the District charges “franchise fees?”
+As stated elsewhere, since at least 1964, if not before, the District has outsourced solid waste disposal collection pursuant to the authority of NRS 318.1427.
+As part of its solid waste franchise, the District has always charged its waste collector a franchise fee for the exclusive privilege8 of providing mandatorily required9 solid waste disposal services to Incline Village/Crystal Bay parcel owners10, and after its 1995 merger into the Incline Village General Improvement District (“IVGID”), Crystal Bay parcel owners.
+Originally the fee stood at an unbelievable twenty percent (20%) of “the gross amount collected” by the waste collector11.
+Currently it stands at “ten percent (10%) of gross receipts generated from customers for the services rendered.”12.

 “If a residential customer’s account remains unpaid for more than one hundred twenty (120) days…(the) Collector may submit the unpaid charges to the District and the District shall pay said unpaid charges to Collector.”